serhii-sanduliak/public-api-postman-collection/README.md

 2) Open Settings —> API Tokens, Create your API access token

 This token is ready to be used for making API calls.
-Good things to know before start testing: https://api-docs.transferwise.com/#borderless-payouts-guide-getting-started
+Good things to know before you start testing: https://api-docs.transferwise.com/#borderless-payouts-guide-getting-started